RedPitaya/Documentation/quickStart/alucase/alucase.rst

 .. figure:: rp_alucase_08.jpg
    :align: center

-   Top of the Red Pitaya board showing the removed heat sink.
+   The top of the Red Pitaya board showing the removed heat sink.

 4. Remove the remainder of the thermal paste.